-America resolved to destroy the ball bearing industry in Schweinfurt, a major supplier of ball bearings during the war.
-For this reason, production was moved to other locations outside of the city.
-As a result of this decentralisation, in June 1943, construction began on the Eltmann facility for the production of steel balls for ball bearings.
-Since then, mass production of steel bearings of various sizes and for wide range of applications has taken place on the Eltmann site.
+America resolved to destroy the ball bearing industry in Schweinfurt, as it had been a major supplier of ball bearings during the war.
+As a result, production was moved to other locations outside of the city.
+Construction began on the Eltmann facility in June 1943 for the production of steel balls for ball bearings.
+Since then, the mass production of steel bearings of various sizes and for a wide range of applications has taken place at the Eltmann site.

-The Eltmann site operated under the name of "Kugelfertigung Eltmann GmbH" until April 2011 when it was acquired by UMBRA Cuscinetti S.p.A. following the insolvency of the American industrial group NN Inc. Since then it has operated under the name "Präzisionskugeln Eltmann GmbH".
+The Eltmann site operated under the name "Kugelfertigung Eltmann GmbH" until April 2011, when it was acquired by Umbra Cuscinetti S.p.A. following the bankruptcy of the American industrial group NN Inc. Since then, it has been operating under the name "Präzisionskugeln Eltmann GmbH".

 Today "Präzisionskugeln Eltmann GmbH" has 105 employees and has close relationships with well-known customers in the field of engineering machinery construction, the wind sector and the electrical and aerospace industries.
 It specialises in high-quality steel balls in the 18 - Ø 200 mm range.
 The Company is certified in accordance with ISO 14001 and ISO 50003 und nach EN9100 standards.